 The Wolverton Center underwent a major renovation starting in 2000 and was re-dedicated on September 24, 2003.
 This renovation brought the Library, Testing Center, Open Computer Lab, and Tutoring into the 21st century through data access enhancements, improvements to the electrical infrastructure, asbestos abatement, and better access to the physical building.

 The Library boasts a physical book collection of approximately 24,000 volumes; an extensive eBook collection (over 100,000 volumes); 35 databases representing many academic disciplines; public computers, as well as laptops for loan; textbook reserve collection; and anatomical models.
 There are ample quiet study areas, group study areas, and four private group study rooms for student use.

 Today, in addition to being the Library, the Wolverton Center houses the Camden County College Testing Center, Publications Center, the Child Assault Prevention Program, and the Camden County Veterans Affairs Office.

-Located on the Blackwood campus of Camden County College, the Camden County College Library provides a quiet environment for research and study, a dedicated classroom for information literacy classes, and knowledgeable (and friendly) librarians and staff to assist students and faculty.
-Our collection includes print and eBooks, digital databases, CDs, audiobooks, DVDs, laptop computers, textbook reserves, and anatomical models.
-Library Guides for specific assignments and general information are available 24/7 to provide students with sources, strategies, and support.
+Located on the Blackwood campus of Camden County College, the Camden County College Library provides a quiet environment for research and study as well as group study space, a dedicated classroom for information literacy classes along with knowledgeable and friendly librarians and staff to assist students and faculty.
+Our collection includes print and eBooks, databases, CDs, audiobooks, DVDs, laptop computers, textbooks and anatomical models.
+Librarians are available in-person as well as by live chat, text and email during regular library hours.
+Library Guides for specific assignments and general information are available 24/7 to provide students with research and citation assistance.